vitalik/django-ninja/docs/docs/tutorial/routers.md

 and blogs.

-Finally let's group this togenter, in your project folder (next to urls.py) create another api.py file with main NinjaAPI instance:
+Finally let's group this together, in your project folder (next to urls.py) create another api.py file with main NinjaAPI instance:

 ``` hl_lines="2"
 ├── myproject